thisistimothychen/umd-dining-tracker/README.md

-# cs-rsvp
+# Daemon Dash 2017
-A new event RSVP system for the UMD Department of Computer Science
+A health and nutrition tracker for UMD Students using UMD Dining Services' nutrition facts

 ## Running the app locally